andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/case-for-cloudkit.md

 ## Data storage and sharing _only_ with CloudKit

 With CloudKit, you get a fully-functional remote data storage and sharing service.
-If you're wanting to leverage some advanced functionality like &#8220;cloud functions&#8221;, analytics for your app, non-Apple ID authentication, remote machine learning services, and the like, you won't find those features in CloudKit.
+If you're wanting to leverage some advanced functionality like "cloud functions&#8221;, analytics for your app, non-Apple ID authentication, remote machine learning services, and the like, you won't find those features in CloudKit.

 This doesn't mean that Apple leaves you nanging when it comes to authentication, analytics, machine learning, etc.